chandantrue/AngularApp/README.md

 This will automatically run bower install for you.

-You can start the application by running http-server on client folder within AngularApp.
+You can start the application by running http-server on client/app folder within AngularApp.